 - Click Advanced options.

-- In Mulesoft gateways, in the from version field, enter 4.1.1.
+- In MuleSoft gateways, enter

 The policy is now applied.

-Testing the integration
+Testing the Cequence Integration

-Invoke any API endpoint to which the Policy was applied.
+Invoke any API endpoint to which the policy was applied.
 Policies applied as automated policies apply to all deployed APIs.

-Disable the Cequence policy
+Disable the Cequence Passive Policy

-Uninstalling the Cequence policy
+Uninstalling the Cequence Passive Policy

 Troubleshooting